 After 3 weeks, this is how our Rocket Garden is getting on;

-Runner beans – half have been lost so far, and I suspect the remaining won’t last much longer.
+Half of the Runner beans have been lost so far, and I suspect the remaining won’t last much longer.
 Similar story with Dwarf French green beans, which unfortunately didn’t make it past day 3.

-Half the Pea plants are hanging on, but not a great deal of growth as yet – the remaining have gradually been lost.
+Additionally, half of the Pea plants are hanging on, but not a great deal of growth as yet.
+The remaining have gradually been lost.
 However, the order in which they have been lost makes me suspect this has been down to wind damage, rather than any issue with the plants themselves.

-Beetroot is growing very well as is nicely established, as is the giant red mustard (I have no idea what we’re going to do with that yet, but I’ve been impressed with it’s growth!).
+The Beetroot is growing very well as is nicely established, as is the giant red mustard.
+(I have no idea what we’re going to do with that yet, but I’ve been impressed with it’s growth!).